aleguerrero/timeoff-management-application/README.md

 This is the architecture diagram of the application hosting, it was done using Azure.
 ![image](https://user-images.githubusercontent.com/27838418/230555481-7b5c6ea3-ad6b-460d-9ca9-cf6ce283a2ae.png)

+Prerequisites:
+- Have an Azure account.
+- Have an Azure DevOps project and organization.
+- Have Azure CLI in your machine.
+- Have Terraform locally installed and Azure configured, for more information on how to configure it, follow this [documentation](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli).

 Steps:
 First: Create the infrastructure.
 1. Inside the project, open a terminal.